 Include a quick list of competitors with similar product or service offerings.
 Briefly list a few things your company has in common with them, how your brand has differentiated itself already, and a few areas where this project can help you get ahead.

 When the project is done, you’ll need to make sure your audience actually sees it.
-List a few channels or platforms that you plan to announce the launch on, as well as any promotional content you plan to create.
+List a few channels or platforms on which you plan to announce the launch, as well as any promotional content you plan to create.